jxskiss/gopkg/perf/json/README.md

 ## Compatibility

-By default, it uses [jsoniter] `ConfigCompatibleWithStandardLibrary` in underlying, but the underlying implementation can be changed on-the-fly, e.g. use the standard library or use a custom jsoniter config, or switch to a [bytedance/sonic] implementation.
+By default, it uses the standard library `encoding/json` in underlying, but the underlying implementation can be changed on-the-fly, e.g. use a custom jsoniter config, or switch to a [bytedance/sonic] implementation.
 You may see [_examples/perf/json/bytedance_sonic]() for an example to use bytedance/sonic as the underlying implementation.

-When encoding data using `interface{}` as map keys (e.g. `map[any]any`), both the standard library and sonic will fail, user should use jsoniter.
+When encoding data using `interface{}` as map keys (e.g. `map[any]any`), the standard library will fail, but the `HumanFriendly` utility supports this case by converting keys to their string representation.

 [bytedance/sonic]: https://github.com/bytedance/sonic